 So, if your neighbor trips and hurts themselves in or around your pool, you’re covered.
-Keep in mind that your insurer will only take care of damages up to your coverage limit.
-Any costs that are higher than your limit would require you to pay for it.
+Keep in mind that your insurer will only take care of damages up to your home insurance coverage limit.
+Any costs that are higher than your limit would require you to pay for them.

 Unsupervised Accidents May Not Be Your Responsibility

-Unfortunately, your pool might attract unwanted guests.
-Let’s say you’re out of town and someone hops into your pool and injures themselves.
+Unfortunately, your pool or hot tub might attract unwanted guests.
+Let’s say you’re out of town and someone hops into it and injures themselves.
 You’ll likely not be on the hook to pay for any damages.
 But you could have to pay for their medical bills if you didn’t have any of the proper precautions in place.
 You may see insurers refer to this as being negligent.
 Later in the article is a guide on how to lessen accident risk with safety precautions.

 Should You Have Extra Coverage for Your Pool?

-If there’s an accident in your pool, your policy may not be able to cover all of the costs.
+If there’s an accident, your policy may not be able to cover all of the costs.
 This is because the expenses cost more than your limits.
-When you buy a pool, you might think about increasing your limits.
+When you buy a swimming pool, you might think about increasing your homeowners limits.
 The Insurance Information Institute (III) recommends upping your limits to around $300,000 or $500,000, at minimum.
 But the best thing to do is to buy as much coverage as you can afford.

 Another way to get more protection is to add an umbrella policy.
 Umbrella policies give you liability protection that extends beyond your limits.
 It can save you from expensive lawsuits or injuries that may go over your current limits.